-Sex abuse and the Catholic Church: What you need to know
+Sex abuse and the Catholic Church

 Pope Francis called for "decisive action" when he was elected in 2013, but critics say he has not done enough to hold to account bishops who allegedly covered up abuse.

-His predecessor, Pope Benedict, had been accused of failing to protect children and suppressing investigations.
+His predecessor, Pope Benedict, had been accused of failing to protect children and suppressing investigations - allegations he denied.

 Before him, under Pope John Paul II, Cardinal Bernard Law, the disgraced figure at the centre of the Boston scandal, was given a symbolic role in Rome close to the Vatican and allowed to maintain his rank, despite outrage from victims.